Having been salt cured, bacalhau (codfish) is extremely versatile, and can be virtually cooked in every way, shape and form.

 Another popular recipe is the bacalhau com natas (au gratin style), and don’t forget the bacalhau à Gomes de Sá (baked with potatoes, onions, boiled egg and olives).
 The list goes on.
 In Portugal, we have virtually 1001 differents ways to cook cod.

 D’Bacalhau is considered one of the best places to eat bacalhau in Lisbon.
 With a menu specialised in cod, choosing is the hard part.
 Fortunately, you can order a dish that has codfish cooked in 4 different ways, and decide which one you like best.
 The Vinho Verde is the perfect match for the cod.
-The place is located at Parque das Nações.
+The place is located in Parque das Nações.

-Rua Pimenta, 43, daily noon-4pm and 7pm-11pm, average price for 2: €35
+Rua Pimenta 43, daily noon-4pm and 7pm-11pm, average price for 2: €35, www.restaurantebacalhau.com

-Laurentina, o Rei do Bacalhau
+4. Laurentina, o Rei do Bacalhau

 Av.
 Conde Valbom 71A, daily noon-3pm and 7pm-10.30pm, average price for 2: €45, www.restaurantelaurentina.pt

-Rua do Grilo 54, noon-3pm and 7.30pm-11pm, closes Sunday, average price for 2: €50, www.acasadobacalhau.com
+Rua de Entrecampos 30A, 12.15pm-3pm and 7.15pm-11pm, closed Sunday, average price for 2: €50, www.opoleiro.com

-Rua das Salgadeiras 18, daily 7.30pm-midnight, average price for 2: €80, as-salgadeiras.com
+Rua das Salgadeiras 18, daily 7.30pm-midnight, average price for 2: €80

-Rua do Poço dos Negros 47, 10am-2am, closes Tuesday, average price for 2: €35
+Rua do Poço dos Negros 47, 10am-2am, closed Tuesday, average price for 2: €35